mhmdmahdi/pands-proects/README.md

     # Write my own code to create a histogram for each variable and save a histogram of each variable to png files.
     # Write my own code for a scatter plot of each pair of variables.
     # To begin this on 02May2022
+    # Completed on 03May2022 with sns.pairplot
+    # Revisited and completed again for each individual plot by 07May2022

     29Apr2022
     Generated summary text file